anon-123456789/hl2dm-docker/README.md

 # GMod-Docker

 ### Forked from https://github.com/randomman552/GMod-Docker for my own use.
+> [!IMPORTANT]
+> This server runs as root by default because I use Docker in rootless mode.
+If you are using the default rootful mode, this may pose a security risk to your system.

 GMod (64-bit) dedicated server in a Docker container.\
 Includes Counter-Strike: Source content and auto updates on restart